 CMI’s distinguished Premium Donors Club is a Finland-based circle of private donors who are committed to supporting CMI’s peacebuilding work by donating an annual sum of 2000 euros.
 The club has currently around 50 members.
 Premium Donors get a unique insight into our projects through regular meetings with our experts, various events and tailored workshops.
 We also annually receive a few minor donations from individuals through our website.

 CMI’s private fundraising efforts rely on cultivating strong and interactive corporate partnerships with companies that strategically support our work.
 Our partnership model consists of three levels; leading partners, partners and pro-bono partners.
 Pro bono support continues to be an important part of CMI’s corporate partnerships.

-B2B Solutions, Fazer, Franck Media, Graalphoto, Helena Åhman D.Sc.
-(Tech), Hunting Minds, Hiekka Graphics Oy, Iittala Group Ltd, Lumene, Marimekko, Microsoft, MTV, Playroom/Pekka Virtanen, Shearman & Sterling, Sullivan & Worcester, TDC
+B2B Solutions, Franck Media, Graalphoto, Helena Åhman D.Sc.
+(Tech), Hunting Minds, Hiekka Graphics Oy, Iittala Group Ltd, Lumene, Marimekko, Playroom/Pekka Virtanen, Shearman & Sterling, Sullivan & Worcester

 Finnish and international foundations remain an important source of private funding for CMI.
 CMI systematically and thoroughly surveys more international foundations that could finance CMI’s work.

 The foundations that supported CMI’s work in 2015 were: